valentimm/NFCe/README.md

 5. Scan the QR code of the NFCes you want to organize

+6. When you finish, press `Q` to stop the script

-6. The data will be saved in a CSV file named `nfc_data.csv` so you can import it to your financial control software or spreadsheet.
+7. The data will be saved in a CSV file named `nfc_data.csv` so you can import it to your financial control software or spreadsheet.